nplresearch/social-learning-nonhuman-communications/Code&Data/README.md

-#### This is jsut the first commit, I will clean things up and add instructions as I go
+#### Uploaded code and notebook necessary to get the VLMC state networks and merged algos